john-yuan/graphql-toolkit/packages/generate-graphql-client/README.md

 >
 > Please note that the relative paths in the JSON config is relative to the JSON file.

 The generated code will be saved to `src/graphql/types.ts`.
-It contains all the types we found and exports a factory function that we can used to create GraphQL client as its default export.
+It contains all the types we found in the schema and exports a factory function as its default export, which we can use to create a GraphQL client.

 In the following code, we will create a GraphQL client based on the generated file.
 Create a file named `<root>/graphql/client.ts` with the following content.